kracr/el-embeddings/README.md

 # EmELpp
-EmEL++ is a geometric approach to generate embeddings for the description logic EL++ The implementation is done using Python and Tensorflow Library.
+EmEL++ is a geometric approach to generate embeddings for the description logic EL++ The implementation is done using Python and Pytorch Library.

 ## Requirements
 Click 7.0